 The Applicant plans to attend Town meetings and present Applicant-sponsored public information sessions.
 EDF RD will be distributing educational materials, and will provide a Facility website, which will offer information on the proposed Facility, as well as links to information on the Article 10 process, intervenor funding, and other important stakeholder issues.
 These efforts will allow the Applicant to engage with stakeholders regarding the proposed Facility and will offer multiple avenues of information distribution so that stakeholders and the public have multiple, varied opportunities to obtain information on the Facility and participate in the proceedings.
-These efforts are discussed in further detail below.
+These efforts are discussed in further detail below and Exhibit E outlines the anticipated project and public participation schedule.